 Ensuring Proper Wheel Alignment

-Ensuring proper wheel alignment on your angle grinder is essential for maintaining safety and performance.
-An off-center wheel can cause vibrations, leading to accidents and uneven wear.
-Follow these wheel stability tips to optimize your grinding experience:
+Proper wheel alignment on your angle grinder is essential for safety and performance.
+An off-center wheel causes vibrations, which can lead to accidents and uneven wear.
+Use these wheel stability tips:

-- Always engage the hub circle of the wheel during installation for even seating on the arbor.
+- Always engage the hub circle during installation for even seating on the arbor.

-- Use alignment checking methods to confirm that flap discs sit flat against the surface.
+- Use alignment checking methods to confirm flap discs sit flat against the surface.

-- Flip the nut for flat surface contact, enhancing wheel stability and alignment.
+- Flip the nut for flat surface contact to improve wheel stability and alignment.

 - Regularly inspect the wheel’s alignment and tightness to prevent damage.